campbell17/campbell17-v2/journal/draft-untitled.md

 - 1st bolt doesn't go all the way in.
 Something harder than wood is preventing it from going all the way in, but it does go in about 2 inches out of the 4.
 - Gotta go to Ace.
 Need 6 bolts.

 - END in MIND: Emotion is a choice.
 Practicing choices makes them habits.
-Drilling in until you find something you could do differently puts the choice in your control.
+Emotional control and mental toughness go hand in hand.
+You can't have one without the other.
+And drilling in until you find something you could do differently next time puts you in the driver's seat.
 - Ants choices are based on survival.
 While mine may not be life or death, they keep me from falling apart when all I needed to do was spend $3 on some more bolts.

 Notes for next time: Add more buts and therefores, read below and try to meet the criteria wherever possible.